Backelite/ipa_analyzer/README.md

 iOS IPA file analyzer.

-Can be used directly in Ruby projects (it requires OS X as it's platform to perform Plist file conversions!) or as a CLI in your Command Line / Terminal.
+Can be used directly in Ruby projects or as a CLI in your Command Line / Terminal.
+It currently requires Linux or macOS due to dependencies on OpenSSL.

 You can use this GEM by adding it to your Gemfile: